-For more details on the Customer Service Team's roles see p.10
+For more details on the Customer Service Team's roles see page 6.

 Prior to each Regional Transfusion Committee (RTC) business meeting you will be sent a HTC Report form.
-This is your opportunity to feed into the RTC 3 times per year detailing your key successes and achievements, constraints, issues that you would like the RTC Chair to address locally and nationally at the National Blood Transfusion Committee (NBTC).
+This is your opportunity to feed into the RTC, detailing your key successes and achievements, constraints, issues that you would like the RTC Chair to address locally and nationally at the National Blood Transfusion Committee (NBTC).

-Also, I would welcome your attendance at the RTC Business meetings which are held three times per year; March / June / November.
-Dates and agendas will be sent via email from the North East RTC.
+Also, we would welcome your attendance at the RTC Business meetings which are held three times per year; March / June / November.
+Dates and agendas will be sent via email from the North East & Yorkshire RTC administrator.
 The meetings provide an opportunity to share experiences, participate in active discussions and to keep up to date with transfusion news and issues both regionally and nationally.